Ashique01/reviews-using-conditionalRendering/README.md

 Here is live link : [Review Component](https://review-app-conditionalrendering.netlify.app)

-Here is the link of the project:[Review Component](https://github.com/Ashique01/reviews-using-conditionalRendering)
+Here is the link of the project: [Review Component](https://github.com/Ashique01/reviews-using-conditionalRendering)

 ## Features
 - Display reviews with images, names, job titles, and review texts